 Implementing measures to minimize exposure to triggers involves:

-a.
-Accommodations: Providing reasonable accommodations, such as a private area for rest during breaks or adjusting work schedules to accommodate medical appointments, can significantly improve the work environment.
+1. Accommodations: Providing reasonable accommodations, such as a private area for rest during breaks or adjusting work schedules to accommodate medical appointments, can significantly improve the work environment.

 Offering Support Services